assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft1.md

     **** M1/Header ****

-    4b  MessageType.
+    4b  PacketType.
         Four bits that encodes an integer in range 0-15.
-        The integer value is 1 for this message.
+        The integer value is 1 for this packet type.

     1b  ServerSigKeyIncluded.
         Set to 1 when ServerSigKey is included in the message.